syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The SfListView provides support to grouping the items based on first character of value assigned to property name in [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html).

-The following code example illustrates how to grouping the items based on first character of value assigned to property name `ContactName` in `GroupDescriptor`.
+To grouping the items based on first character of value assigned to property name `ContactName` in `GroupDescriptor`, follow the code example.

 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()